Trump campaign wants answers on Facebook and Twitter 'political bias'

 The Trump campaign and the Republican National Committee sent a letter to Facebook's Mark Zuckerberg and Twitter's Jack Dorsey with complaints about how the social networks treat conservatives.

-The letter was signed by both Parscale and Ronna McDaniel, the chairwoman of the Republican National Committee.
+The letter was signed by Parscale and Ronna McDaniel, the chairwoman of the Republican National Committee.

 "We recognize that Facebook and Twitter operate in liberal corporate cultures," the letter reads.
 "However, rampant political bias is inappropriate for a widely used public forum."